Bagara Baigan~ Eggplant Curry from Edible Garden

 I wanted to make bagara baigan for very long time now but never tried it so far due to the complicated recipe.
 One Saturday I saw Nags FB status that she is making something with eggplant, I went and checked her site and found the Hyderabad style bagara baigan which was looking simple enough for me to give a try and I’m glad that I did.

 It tasted yummy with the scope of improvement (perhaps next time add all the ingredients ;)).
 Never mind that I didn’t had coconut and use large eggplant ;) So here the recipe my way.
-Thank U Nags for sharing the recipe :)

 Ingredients: